Company Seven.

 The German mount arrangement has advantages over the fork mounted designs in that:

-The telescope will swing from one side of the mount to another as once proceeds to explore the four quadrants of the hemisphere.
-When using a German Mount with a Newtonian telescope this may at times put the eyepiece at an uncomfortable position however, most Newtonians we offer will come with or have available as options a pair of clamp style Mounting Rings can be loosened so that one may rotate the optical tube to position the Focuser and Eyepiece at more convenient positions.
+The telescope will swing from one side of the mount to another (“meridian flip”) as it is directed to explore the four quadrants of the hemisphere.
+At times this flip may be inconvenient and so this has to be planned for when attempting long–term tracking (astrophotography, etc.).
+When using a German Mount with a Newtonian telescope this may put the eyepiece at an uncomfortable position however, most Newtonian telescopes we offer can be furnished with Rotating Mounting Rings so the optical tube Focuser and Eyepiece may rotate to more convenient positions.

-Celestron NexStar 11 GPS telescope 8.
-Computer Controlled Fork Mounts when introduced in 1985 by Celestron International the "Compustar" telescope became the first consumer oriented computer-driven telescope sold.
-The consumer oriented computer-driven Fork Mounted telescope has since evolved over the past decades to offer a good degree of simplicity and user friendliness, and Celestron and Meade Instruments have come to dominate the consumer markets for these products.
+8. Computer Controlled Fork Mounts when introduced in 1985 by Celestron International as the “Compustar”, this telescope became the first consumer oriented computer–driven telescope sold.
+Telescopes have since evolved over the recent decades to offer a good degree of simplicity and user friendliness; Celestron and Meade Instruments remain in the forefront, while others including Orion telescopes have helped to increase choices of these products for the consumer.

 No Pole Alignment is necessary to operate these telescopes, and set up may be as simple as turning on a power switch since the latest generation of GPS telescopes can determine their location, and with very little assistance from the operator the telescope may become operational.
 These Fork Mounts dispense with the weight and cost of the Equatorial Wedge, unless one wishes to become involved in time exposure astrophotography.
 But there are certainly some caveats when buying a consumer grade computer controlled telescope.